somasis/musl-wiki/functional-differences-from-glibc.md

-If musl's resolver is requested to translate a hostname to IPv4 and IPv6, both requests will use the same socket, same as glibc. glibc could be configured to send those requests sequentially, with "single-request" and "single-request-reopen" options, but musl cannot.
+If musl's resolver is requested to translate a hostname to IPv4 and IPv6, both requests will use the same socket, same as glibc. glibc could be configured to send those requests sequentially, with `single-request` and `single-request-reopen` options, but musl cannot.

-musl's resolver previously did not support the "domain" and "search" keywords in resolv.conf.
-This feature was added in version 1.1.13, but its behavior differs slightly from glibc's: queries with fewer dots than the ndots configuration variable are processed with search first then tried literally (just like glibc), but those with at least as many dots as ndots are only tried in the global namespace (never falling back to search, which glibc would do if the name is not
+musl's resolver previously did not support the `domain` and `search` keywords in resolv.conf.
+This feature was added in version 1.1.13, but its behavior differs slightly from glibc's: queries with fewer dots than the `ndots` configuration variable are processed with search first then tried literally (just like glibc), but those with at least as many dots as ndots are only tried in the global namespace (never falling back to search, which glibc would do if the name is not